Abrakebabra/pico-i2c-micropython-programs/README.md

 README

-A collection of pico drivers for i2c and sip devices that I've re-written from all sorts of
+A collection of pico drivers for i2c devices that I've re-written from all sorts of
 sources:
 BMP180 - Anavi